Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: A STUDY OF SMOTE

 Consequently, if $\lim_{n \to \infty} K/n = 0$, we have, for all $x_c \in \mathcal{X}$, $Z_{K,n}|X_c = x_c \to x_c$ in probability.

 \end{theorem}

-The proof of \Cref{thm_asymptot_SMOTE_k} can be found in \ref{proof_thm_asymptot_SMOTE_k}. \Cref{thm_asymptot_SMOTE_k} establishes an upper bound on the distance between an observation generated by SMOTE and its central point.
+The proof of \Cref{thm_asymptot_SMOTE_k} can be found in \Cref{proof_thm_asymptot_SMOTE_k}. \Cref{thm_asymptot_SMOTE_k} establishes an upper bound on the distance between an observation generated by SMOTE and its central point.
 Asymptotically, when $K/n$ tends to zero, the new synthetic observation concentrates around the central point.
 Recall that, by default, $K=5$ in SMOTE algorithm.
 Therefore, \Cref{th:regenerate} and \Cref{thm_asymptot_SMOTE_k} prove that, with the default settings, SMOTE asymptotically targets the original density of the minority class and generates new observations very close to the original ones.
+Besides, the assumption for all $x \in \mathds{R}^d$, $ f_X(x) \leq C_2 \mathds{1}_{x \in \mathcal{X}}$ can be removed at the cost of replacing the factor $\left(2R/\alpha\right)^{d-1}$ by $\left(2R/\alpha\right)^{d}$ when $d>1$, or $\ln\left(\frac{2R}{\alpha}\right)$ by $\left(2R/\alpha\right)^{-1}\ln\left(\frac{2R}{\alpha}\right)$ when $d=1$ (see eq \eqref{eq-th34-noC2}).
+These resulting factors are less sharp than those obtained under the boundedness assumption on $C_2$, which enables a more precise control of the concentration of SMOTE observations around the original data points.
 The following result establishes the characteristic distance between SMOTE observations and their central points. \begin{corollary} Grant Assumption~\ref{ass:bounded_density}.
 For all $d \geq 2$, for all $\gamma \in (0,1/d)$, we have

-\end{corollary} The proof of \Cref{proposition_distance_caracteristique} can be found in \ref{proof_proposition_distance_caracteristique} and is an adaptation of Theorem 2.4 in \citet{biau2015lectures}.
+\end{corollary} The proof of \Cref{proposition_distance_caracteristique} can be found in \Cref{proof_proposition_distance_caracteristique}.
 The characteristic distance between a SMOTE observation and the associated central point is of order $(K/n)^{1/d}$.
 As expected from the curse of dimensionality, this distance increases with the dimension $d$.
 Choosing $K$ that increases with $n$ leads to larger characteristic distances: SMOTE observations are more distant from their central points. \Cref{proposition_distance_caracteristique} leads us to choose $K$ such that $K/n$ does not tend too fast to zero, so that SMOTE observations are not too close to the original minority samples.
 However, choosing such a $K$ can be problematic, especially near the boundary of the support, as shown in the following theorem.